Workday/canvas-kit/modules/button/react/README.md

 ### New Button

-Anywhere you were using `Button`, you will automatically get the updated styling.
+Anywhere you were using `Button`, you will automatically get the updated styling (previously `beta_Button`).
 This will be a visual breaking change (padding and colors have changed).
 Note, we are still supporting the import for `beta_Button` as well.
 The new buttons include: blue primary button, and accompanying secondary, delete, outline, and dropdown buttons.
 The import and usage is documented below.

 ### Deprecated Buttons